dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 `Accept-Encoding` | Sent by the client to the server to indicate which types of content encoding are acceptable.
 `Content-Type` | Specifies the MIME type of the content.
 MIME types are specified on the server for encodable content, so this information is used by the server to determine if a response can be compressed.
 The middleware includes a set of default MIME types that it will encode, but you can replace or add MIME types.
 `Content-Encoding` | Sent from the server to the client to indicate the encoding of the content in the payload.
-`Vary` | When sent by the server with a value of `Accept-Encoding` to clients and proxys, it indicate that they should cache (vary) responses based on the value of the `Accept-Encoding` header of the request.
+`Vary` | When sent by the server with a value of `Accept-Encoding` to clients and proxies, it indicate that they should cache (vary) responses based on the value of the `Accept-Encoding` header of the request.
 The result of returning content with the `Vary: Accept-Encoding` header is that both compressed and uncompressed responses will be cached.

 ## Response compression sample application
 You can explore the features of the Response Compression Middleware with the [response compression sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample/FullSample).
 The sample illustrates the compression of application responses using GZip and custom compression providers.
-It also shows you how to add a MIME type for compression.
+It also shows you how to add a MIME type to the default list of MIME types for compression.

 ## When to use Response Compression Middleware
 Use Response Compression Middleware when you are unable to use the [Dynamic Compression module](https://www.iis.net/overview/reliability/dynamiccachingandcompression) in IIS on Windows Server, the [Apache mod_deflate module](http://httpd.apache.org/docs/current/mod/mod_deflate.html) on Apache Server, [NGINX Compression and Decompression](https://www.nginx.com/resources/admin-guide/compression-and-decompression/), or your application is hosted on [WebListener server](xref:fundamentals/servers/weblistener).
 The main reason to use the server-based response compression technologies in IIS, Apache, or Nginx is that the performance of the middleware probably won't match that of the server modules.